rstacruz/sparkup/README.md

 Usage and installation
 ----------------------
+You may download Sparkup from Github.
+[Download the latest version here](http://github.com/rstacruz/sparkup/archives/master).

  - **TextMate**: Simply double-click on the `Sparkup.tmbundle` package in Finder.
 This will install it automatically.
 In TextMate, open an HTML file (orset the document type to